JsonlangJs/jsonlang/README.md

 JsonRules can be extended with any function and you can override the existing rules, but make sure that any method you will add won't:

 1. Have any security issue
-1. If it's and Async method, it should have a small timeout
+1. Async method without timeout or wih unhandled errors
 1. Block the event loop in backend nodejs https://nodejs.org/en/docs/guides/dont-block-the-event-loop/
 1. abuse the cpu or the memory